uiuc-hpc/hpx/paper.md

 developers with a productive and performant approach to programming on next generation systems.

-A detailed comparison of various AMT's is given in [@thoman2018taxonomy].
-Some notable AMT solutions are: Uintah [@germain2000uintah], Chapel [@chamberlain2007parallel], Charm++ [@kale1993charm], Kokkos [@edwards2014kokkos], Legion [@bauer2012legion],
- and PaRSEC [@bosilca2013parsec].
-Note that we only refer to distributed memory solutions, since this is one important feature for scientific applications to run large scale simulations.
- The major show piece of HPX compared to the mentioned distributed AMTs is its future-proof C++ standard conforming API.

 HPX is a C++ Library for Concurrency and Parallelism that is developed by The STE||AR Group, an international group of collaborators working in the field of distributed and parallel programming